 World Airways (WO)

-World Airways (WO) was once one of the biggest airlines in the world, and its aircraft (as seen in mentions above) appeared in various airline fleets.
+World Airways (WO) was once one of the largest airlines in the world, and its aircraft (as mentioned above) appeared in various airline fleets.

 The airline welcomed its first MD-11 in March 1993.
 In total, the airline would operate 20 examples of both the passenger-only and freight-only variants.

 The passenger aircraft were usually flown in a 409 all-economy or a 28 business and 294 economy seat configuration.
-Lower-density seat configs were also available according to customer demand.
+Lower-density seat configurations were also available upon customer demand.

 Starting in 1993, scheduled services were once more flown to Israel and European destinations.
-However, these were terminated in mid-1996 to concentrate on charter passenger and cargo flights fully.
+However, these were terminated in mid-1996 to focus entirely on charter passenger and cargo flights.

 Zambia Airways (ZN)